 For connection to the USB port of the computer, use either (1) the serial port of the Ozone Monitor and a serial-to-USB cable, or (2) the USB port of the Ozone Monitor and a direct USB-A-Type to-USB-B-Type cable.
-If using the latter option, the USB driver will automatically enable data acquisition for newer versions of the Model 106 instruments (i.e., having two relays rather than one, serial no. ≥942MH) and computers running newer versions of Windows.
-If using earlier versions of the Model 106 and/or earlier versions of Windows, download the USB driver from the 2B Technologies website (https://2btech.io/downloads/?filter=true&docs_category=docs_software) and follow the installation instructions that were in the manual that was included with your instrument (reproduced and updated in this manual as Appendix C).
+If using the latter option, the USB driver will automatically enable data acquisition for newer versions of the Model 106 instruments (i.e., having two relays rather than one, serial no. ≥1004M) and computers running newer versions of Windows.
+If using earlier versions of the Model 106 and/or earlier versions of Windows, download the USB driver (https://2btech.io/downloads/) and follow the installation instructions that were in the manual that was included with your instrument (reproduced and updated in this manual as Appendix C).

-3.13.1 Data Acquisition Software
+3.12.1 Data Acquisition Software

-Start your data acquisition software, preferably using the 2B Technologies Display and Graphing Software (available as a free download from the Documentation/Software archive on our 2B Tech website.
+Start your data acquisition software, preferably using the 2B Technologies Display and Graphing Software.
 See Appendix A for a summary of working with this software.
 Other terminal emulation software such as HyperTerminal (a program provided with earlier versions of Windows) or Tera Term may be used as well.

-3.13.2 Determine the Connection Port and Baud Rate Settings
+3.12.2 Determine the Connection Port and Baud Rate Settings